 Each bill moves to Paid

-After payment completion, send your suppliers remittance advice so they have visibility on what was paid, the invoices covered, and references for easy reconciliation.
+After payment completion, send your suppliers payment confirmation so they have visibility on what was paid, the invoices covered, and references for easy reconciliation.

 What your suppliers will see